Polar Code

 What ASOC is doing

 ASOC continues to participate in international meetings where the Polar Code is on the agenda.
-We present decision-makers with policy papers backed by the best available science, advocating for strong protective measures and their harmonized implementation.
+We submit information papers backed by the best available science, and advocate for strong protective measures and their harmonized implementation.

 Current areas of focus for ASOC include:

-The 2011 ban on heavy fuel oil use and carriage in Antarctica was a positive step towards the reduction of black carbon, but it is not enough.
-A 2022 study published in nature.com found elevated concentrations of black carbon in the snow around popular Antarctic tourism sites and research stations, compared to other areas of Antarctica.
+A 2022 study found elevated concentrations of black carbon in the snow around popular Antarctic tourism sites and research stations, when compared to other areas of Antarctica.
+Increased black carbon was linked to more rapid snow melt and loss of snowpack in the affected areas (source).

-ASOC supports the efforts of Antarctic Treaty Parties to monitor the carbon footprint of Antarctic activities, including black carbon, with a view to systematically reducing carbon emissions and local black carbon pollution from all activities in the Antarctic.
+ASOC advocates for effective regulation of black carbon emissions at meetings of the International Maritime Organization, and supports the efforts of Antarctic Treaty Parties to monitor the carbon footprint of Antarctic activities, including black carbon, with a view to systematically reducing carbon emissions and local black carbon pollution from all activities in the Antarctic.

 Adelie penguins on ice